 -

-Once a month, participants gather in small groups to further their understanding of, and relation to, the theme of the month.
+Once a month, participants gather in small groups to further our understanding of, and relation to, the theme of the month.

-To indicate your interest in attending the drop-in, or joining a closed circle, please email Rev. Peter Boullata
+To indicate your interest joining a closed circle, or to receive the packet before attending the drop-in group, please email Rev. Peter Boullata

 -